Alkesst/pytelbot/README.md

-For example, if the path is full of images it returns one random image name. you can add conditions to avoid getting non-image file_name, i.e. the .DS_Store file in MacOS
+For example, if the path is full of images it returns one random image name. you can add conditions to avoid getting non-image file names, i.e. the .DS_Store file in MacOS
 ```python
 onlyfiles = [f for f in listdir(path) if isfile(join(path, f)) and f != '.DS_Store']
 ```

-The parse_mode='Markdown' is for using a style in the message, for example, when using '__' for send an italic text.
+The parse_mode='Markdown' is to use a style in the message, for example, when using '__' for send an italic text.

 ```python
     bot.send_message(chat_id=chat_id, text='`' + str(chat_id) + '`', reply_to_message_id=update.message.message_id, parse_mode='Markdown')